Queer Yiddish

 • Adam Stepnowski, whose Polish-language brilliance even shines through Google Translate

-The presentation also features contemporary performances and contributions courtesy of:
+The presentation (depending on the version) also features contemporary performances and contributions courtesy of:

 • Mikhl Yashinsky, who has both written and performed queer Yiddish theater among many talents